sebacarrasco93/mycart/readme.md

 php artisan vendor:publish --provider="SebaCarrasco93\MyCart\MyCartServiceProvider"
 ```

-Laravel will publish configuration file in `config/mycart.php`, so you can change the values by opening it.
+Laravel will publish a configuration file in `config/mycart.php`, so you can change the values by opening it.
 ```php
 'session_name' => env('MYCART_SESSION_NAME', 'your_custom_session_name'),